baaivision/EVA/README.md

 }
 ```

+## License

+The content of this project itself is licensed under [LICENSE](LICENSE).

-## We are Hiring
+## Contact

+For help or issues using EVA, please open a GitHub [issue](https://github.com/baaivision/EVA/issues/new).

-We are hiring at all levels at BAAI Vision Team, including full-time researchers, engineers and interns.
+**We are hiring** at all levels at BAAI Vision Team, including full-time researchers, engineers and interns.

 If you are interested in working with us on **foundation model, self-supervised learning and multimodal learning**, please contact [Yue Cao](http://yue-cao.me/) (`caoyue@baai.ac.cn`) and [Xinlong Wang](https://www.xloong.wang/) (`wangxinlong@baai.ac.cn`).